Matopos in Zimbabwe: home of the three Rs

 Paul went on to explain about the battlefields (Baden Powell was inspired to create the Boy Scout movement while fighting here) and give us a life history of Cecil Rhodes.

-Sundowners at Rhodes' grave, sited at his favourite view of the world, and accompanied by the scurrying of elephant shrew as the sun set over the horizon, provided a near perfect end to the day.
+Sundowners at Rhodes' grave, sited at his favorite view of the world, and accompanied by the scurrying of elephant shrew as the sun set over the horizon, provided a near perfect end to the day.

 A last memory of the day?
 As the car rolled to a stop just outside camp, the lights turned off and our eyes slowly adjusted to the night with Mars, Saturn and Jupiter showing clearly in the cloudless sky.